The laboratories at Lifeblood perform a range of tests on all donations to:

 - viral screening for:

-- Hepatitis B Virus (HBV) surface antigen and HBV DNA
+- Hepatitis B virus (HBV) surface antigen and HBV DNA

-- Hepatitis C Virus (HCV) antibodies and HCV RNA
+- Hepatitis C virus (HCV) antibodies and HCV RNA

 All apheresis platelet collections and buffy coat derived pooled platelets are sampled for bacterial contamination screening at or after 36 hours post collection.